What should I do to apply for admission?

 What kinds of therapy does SLR offer?

 Therapy comes in many forms.
 Therapy at Spring Lake Ranch comes largely through work and community involvement, living life alongside kindred spirits and healthy role models.
 Along with this milieu therapy, we also have a large number of clinician-led groups that meet around common challenges like dual diagnosis, managing emotions, and wellness, and our consulting psychiatrist offers therapeutic insight as well.
 We offer many AA/NA meetings, other recovery meetings such as SMART and Refuge, and weekly Coping Skills and Hearing Voices groups.
 When a new resident joins the Ranch, they are assigned a team.
 Each team is led by a master’s level clinician, who meets with each resident at least once a week one-on-one.
-All participants in the transitional program in Rutland see individual therapists.

 What help does SLR offer for substance abuse issues?